aplneto/WordPress-trojan-scripts/README.md

 cases you can just directy access the script through the /wp-content/themes/theme-directory/script.php URL.

-To disable the execution of php files accessed directly, put a `.htaccess` file with the following instructions:
+To disable the execution of php files accessed directly, put a `.htaccess` file with the following instructions on the wp-content directory:

 ```.htaccess
 <Files ~ ".ph(?:p[345]?|t|tml)$">